A shrub that eventually grows into a tree.

 Over 100 years.

-Five vividly dark blue to purple curved petals surround prominent yellow anthers.
-The flowers
+Five blue to purplish, paddle-shaped petals, surrounding yellow anthers.
+The flowers occur

 Grey, crooked, no thorns.
 The branches on top of the shrub can be sparsely leaved with

 insufficient water.
-The wood of Guaiacum genus plants is called Lignum vitae and is one of
+The wood of the five Guaiacum species is called lignum vitae.
+This wood

-the hardest, toughest, densest woods known, being heavier than water.
+is one of the hardest, toughest, densest woods known and is heavier than water.

-The flowers attract bees.
-The red seeds attract birds.
-The leaves are browsed by deer and
+mammals.
+The leaves are browsed by deer and livestock.

 Toxic / Danger: